inesfcn/WOMEN-IN-TECH-HACKATON/README.md

 # TECH-LADIES

-Project made for the DCI hackaton on 25 and 26 of February,  with the Theme: Humanitarian efforts
+Project made for the DCI hachathon on 25 and 26 of February,  with the Theme: Humanitarian efforts